-• Safeguarding and Maintaining as an Academic Tool
+Safeguarding and Maintaining as an Academic Tool

-- The iPad is required to be at school every day, fully charged.
-Charging at school is prohibited. - If an iPad is left at home or is not charged, the student remains responsible for completing all coursework as if they had use of their iPad.
-Repeat offenses will require the iPad be confiscated by the Academy Dean of Discipline and 'checked out' on a daily basis. - Malfunctions or technical issues are not acceptable excuses for failing to complete an assignment, unless no other means of completion exist. - Syncing the iPad to iTunes should be done regularly.
-Doing so will safeguard all files, documents, and apps. - o Items deleted from the iPad cannot be 'undeleted', so backing up your work is very important.
-Work - completed on the iPad should be e-mailed to your SJJ e-mail account then saved to a flash drive or the server.Preloaded apps may not be deleted and they must be updated periodically. - Memory space is limited.
+- 1. The iPad is required to be at school every day, fully charged. - 2.
+Students are encouraged to purchase protective covers/cases for their iPads. - 3.
+If an iPad is left at home or is not charged, the student remains responsible for completing all coursework as if they had use of their iPad. - 4.
+Malfunctions or technical issues are not acceptable excuses for failing to complete an assignment unless no other means of completion exist. - 5.
+Items deleted from the iPad cannot be 'undeleted', so backing up your work is very important.
+Syncing the iPad to iTunes should be done regularly.
+Doing so will safeguard all files, documents, and apps. - 6.
+Your SJJA e-mail must be connected to the preloaded iPad e-mailing app. - 7.
+Preloaded apps may not be deleted and they must be updated periodically. - 8.
+Memory space is limited.
 Academic content takes precedence over personal files and apps.
-In the case of memory space conflict, personal files/apps must be removed at the student's expense. - Non-educational content is for personal use only and should not be shared in any manner, audio or visual, with other students. - The volume is to remain on mute unless headphones are attached and/or permission is obtained from the teacher. - The whereabouts of the iPad should be known at all times.
-It is student responsibility to keep their iPad safe and secure. - > iPads belonging to other students are not to be tampered with in any manner. - > If an iPad is found unattended, it should be given to the nearest faculty/staff member.
+In the case of memory space conflict, personal files/apps must be removed at the student's expense. - 9.
+Non-educational content is for personal use only and should not be shared in any manner, audio or visual, with other students. - a.
+The volume is to remain on mute unless headphones are attached and/or permission is obtained from the teacher. - b.
+Playing iPad games during the school day between 7:56 A.M. and 3:08 P.M. are prohibited and iPads will be confiscated for any violations.